-The District reserves the right to restrict off-duty employment/business ownership by District employees for the purpose of ensuring safe, efficient and effective performance of duties at the District.
+The District reserves the right to restrict off-duty employment/business ownership by District employees for the purpose of ensuring safe, efficient and effective performance of duties at the District and to prevent a conflict of interest or the appearance of a conflict of interest.
 Any District employee engaged in, or wishing to engage in outside or self-employment must notify their Department Manager or immediate supervisor in writing.
 The Department Manager or supervisor shall discuss the nature and hours of the off-duty employment with the employee.
-The Department Manager or supervisor shall have the right to limit, deny, or withdraw approval of such employment at any time, with a minimum of two weeks' advance notice, in the event the employee is working an off-duty job.
+The Department Manager or supervisor shall have the right to limit, deny, or withdraw approval of such employment at any time, with a minimum of two weeks' advance notice, in the event any or all of the following conditions are no longer satisfied the employee is working an off-duty job.
 Any permission to engage in off-duty employment or business ownership must be in writing.
 District employees are permitted to work off duty or own a business after receiving District approval, when all of the following conditions are met:

-- 1) Such employment/business ownership does not conflict with department schedules, duties and/or responsibilities; and - 2) Such employment/business ownership does not create a conflict of interest or an incompatibility with District employment, (e.g. working on a District contract or receiving money for performing any act that would be part of the employee's regular duties); and

-- 3) Such employment/business ownership does not create a detrimental effect upon the employee's performance of District duties and responsibilities or involve time demands that render the employee's performance less efficient; and - 4) Work performed in such employment/business ownership is not regulated or inspected by any District employee; and - 5) Such employment/business ownership does not involve conducting private business during hours of District employment or the use of any district resources or uniforms; and - 6) The employee agrees that they are not entitled to receive District-provided Worker's Compensation benefits if they sustain an injury or illness during the course of off-duty or self-employment not related to their District employment.
+- 1) Such employment/business ownership does not conflict with department schedules, duties and/or responsibilities; and - 2) Such employment/business ownership does not create a conflict of interest, the appearance of a conflict of interest, or an incompatibility with District employment, (e.g. working on a District contract, providing services or products to individuals or entities who contract with the District, or receiving money for performing any act that would be part of the employee2's regular duties); and - 3) Such employment/business ownership does not create a detrimental effect upon the employee's performance of District duties and responsibilities or involve time demands that render the employee's performance less efficient; and - 4) Work performed in such employment/business ownership is not regulated or inspected by any District employee; and - 5) Such employment/business ownership does not involve conducting private business during hours of District employment or the use of any district resources or uniforms; and - 6) The employee agrees that they are not entitled to receive District-provided Worker's Compensation benefits if they sustain an injury or illness during the course of off-duty or self-employment not related to their District employment.